g4bri-3l3/MooseAlto/README.md

 `Application`, `Service`, `Action`) right after loading and prints an explicit warning if any are missing, rather than failing silently.

-See `rules_paloalto_sample.csv` for a worked example covering every check.
+See `rules_paloalto_sample.csv` for a working example covering every check.
 For `zero_hit_count`, `stale_last_hit`, `rule_usage_unused`, and
 `rule_usage_partially_used` specifically, see `rules_usage_data_sample.csv`
-instead: a separate file with Hit Count/Last Hit/Rule Usage columns (from Policy Optimizer's rule usage view, a different export than the plain security rulebase, so kept out of the main sample to avoid misrepresenting its schema).
+instead: a separate file with Hit Count/Last Hit/Rule Usage columns (from Policy Optimizer's rule usage view, a different export than the plain security rulebase, so kept out of the main sample to avoid misrepresenting its schema; see https://docs.paloaltonetworks.com/ngfw/administration/monitoring/view-policy-rule-usage)

 ## Address object / group resolution (optional)